AESTHET1C/Backglass-2-Library/README.md

 ## API

-`void initPinball()` – Starts up behind-the-scenes code for the Backglass 2 and configures necessary peripherals.
+`void initBackglass()` – Starts up behind-the-scenes code for the Backglass 2 and configures necessary peripherals.
 This must be called at the top of `void setup()`.

 ### Sensors and LEDs

-`bool readSensor(byte sensor)` – Reads and returns the specified sensor.
+`bool readSensor(sensor_t sensor)` – Reads and returns the specified sensor.
 Valid arguments are:

 * RAMP
 * LOSE